SAVE THE SALTON SEA

-Various surveys conducted by the Greater Palm Springs Convention & Visitors Bureau (CVB) have consistently revealed that the millions who visit the Coachella Valley are attracted to the area, in a large part, because of the high quality of our destination’s idyllic environment, including fresh clean air, clear night skies and bright sunny weather.
-In light of the CVB’s mission and purpose, the restoration of the Salton Sea is a particularly important issue to the CVB.
+Various surveys conducted by Visit Greater Palm Springs (Visit GPS) have consistently revealed that the millions who visit the Coachella Valley are attracted to the area, in a large part, because of the high quality of our destination’s idyllic environment, including fresh clean air, clear night skies and bright sunny weather.
+In light of Visit GPS' mission and purpose, the restoration of the Salton Sea is a particularly important issue to Visit GPS.
 We are dedicated to assisting in finding solutions by raising awareness with this vital study and promoting public support with education and on-going campaigns to raise attention to the urgent need to save the Salton Sea.

 About Tourism in Greater Palm Springs

 Tourism is the number one industry in Greater Palm Springs, sustaining one in four jobs and touching every sector of our daily life.
 All of us who live in the Coachella Valley benefit from the nearly 13 million visitors who generate more than $6 billion for our economy each year – shopping in local stores, dining in restaurants, boosting attendance at area attractions and staying at our hotels.

 Further decay of the Salton Sea poses a threat to Greater Palm Springs tourism demand as resulting “bad smell” events and dust storms deter visitors.
 A review of similar events – such as harmful algal blooms (HABs) and red tides – and natural and man-made disasters reveals that their impact can be dramatic and endures beyond the individual event due to brand damage and traveler misperceptions.